jmej/MIDI2DMX/README.md

 The hardware midi part of this board is untested - and the code doesn't support it yet.
 But it probably works, it just needs some arduino code to handle midi input on the Teensy's second Serial RX line.

 ###FUTURE DEV:
-Aside from implementing hardware midi - my plan is to setup some color and envelope control on the Teensy to replace some of work I'm currently doing with PD.
+Aside from implementing hardware midi - the plan is to setup some color and envelope control on the Teensy to replace some of work I'm currently doing with PD.
+An enclosure is also in progress.

 ###Schematic Errata:
 Even though the schematic shows a PC110 optocoupler - it is actually wired and laid out for a Sharp PC900V optocoupler.
 The schmetic is correct - as long as you use a PC900V and not a PC110.
 It would need to be changed for a different optocoupler.